rednafi/rednafi.com/content/go/prevent_struct_copies.md

 }
 ```

 Here's a complete example of abusing `copylocks` to prevent copying our own struct.
-This
-works even though `Svc` isn't a lock:

 ```go
 type Svc struct{ _ noCopy }